Building Modern UIs with Tailwind CSS

 Customising Your Design System

 Tailwind is fully configurable.
 You can define your brand colours, fonts, spacing scale, border radii, and shadows once, then use them everywhere as first-class utilities.
-This turns Tailwind into a design system rather than just a styling tool, ensuring every component pulls from the same consistent palette and spacing rhythm.
+This turns Tailwind into a proper design system rather than just a styling tool, ensuring every component pulls from the same consistent palette and spacing rhythm.
 Designers and developers end up speaking the same language.

 Reusing Patterns Without Repetition